-$[\]frac{50}{10}$ Two prefixes have been opened in the 310 pool for LRN assignment purposes.
+47 Two prefixes have been opened in the 310 pool for LRN assignment purposes.

-51 As of September 18, 2000.
+48 As of December 18, 2000.

-$[\]frac{52}{2}$ Three prefixes have been opened in the 415 pool for LRN assignment purposes

-Pooling benefits not only the public but the companies as well by reducing the time necessary to acquire numbering resources.
-Without pooling, activating new numbers takes at least 66 days.53 With number pooling, activating new numbers can be accomplished in three weeks.
+49 Three prefixes have been opened in the 415 pool for LRN assignment purposes least 66 days.50 With number pooling, activating new numbers can be accomplished in three weeks.